compling-wat/ura-practice/README.md

 2. Choose **one** task from the [available ones](#currently-available-tasks) and complete it following the guidelines.
 Please make sure to follow the instructions in the task description.
 Please read all instructions carefully and follow them strictly. \
 If you have questions, please open an issue in this repository.
 Freda and the CompLing lab members will respond as early as possible.
+Due to the large volume, Freda can not respond to emails regarding practice problems or internship requests.

 3. Submit your project report and code using [this form](https://forms.gle/HrCimoc2SRMBJzHF6).
 Freda and the CompLing lab members will manage to respond within a week.
 Please email Freda **only if you have not received a response after a week.**